John D. Waiheʻe III

-Education
+Personal life and education

 Waiheʻe was born in Honokaʻa on the Island of Hawaii.
 Upon graduating from Hawaiian Mission Academy, Waiheʻe attended classes at Andrews University in Michigan.
 There he obtained his Bachelor of Arts degrees in both business and history.
 He moved to Honolulu to attend the newly established William S. Richardson School of Law at the University of Hawaiʻi at Mānoa.
 He obtained his Juris Doctor degree in 1976.
 Waiheʻe is an Eagle Scout and recipient of the Distinguished Eagle Scout Award.
+He married Lynne Kobashigawa and one of his sons, John Waiheʻe IV, is a statewide elected official on the Office of Hawaiian Affairs Board of Trustees (first elected in 2000).

 Politics

 Waiheʻe started his political career as a delegate to the 1978 Hawaiʻi State Constitutional Convention where he was instrumental in the creation of the Office of Hawaiian Affairs and the adoption of the Hawaiian language as an official language of the state.
 He later served one term as a Democratic member of the Hawaiʻi State House of Representatives from 1981 to 1983.
 Waiheʻe was elected lieutenant governor of Hawaii under Governor George Ariyoshi, serving in that capacity until 1986.
 In 2008 Waiheʻe served as a delegate to the Democratic National Convention.

 In 2011, Waiheʻe was appointed by Governor Neil Abercrombie to the Native Hawaiian Roll Commission, established by Act 195.
 Waiheʻe sits as the only Commissioner At-Large.
-In the following year, the Native Hawaiian Roll Commission actively began working on fulfilling its mandate to bring the Native Hawaiian people together by enrolling with the Commission.
+In the following year, the Native Hawaiian Roll Commission actively began working on fulfilling its mandate to bring the Native Hawaiian people together by enrolling with the commission.
 This effort is now referred to as Kanaʻiolowalu.

 Commissioner Waiheʻe is featured in an 11-part series of Frequently Asked Questions videos about Kanaʻiolowalu.
 The video footage was recorded on the campus of the William S. Richardson School of Law in the presence of a live audience composed primarily of law school students and faculty.

 He pushed the state of Hawaii to adopt Hawaiian as an official language.
 He's proud of helping build Kapolei as Oahu's second city.

 Governorship

 Waiheʻe successfully ran for the governor's office sharing a ticket with state senator Ben Cayetano.
 Cayetano became Waiheʻe's lieutenant governor for two terms; both were re-elected in 1990.
 During much of his term, Hawaiʻi experienced a boom in the tourism industry and increased foreign investment, especially from Japan.
-The issue of Hawaiian sovereignty also took on increased importance as the centennial anniversary of the overthrow of the Kingdom of HawaiʻiI (when Queen Liliʻuokalani was deposed) occurred.
+The issue of Hawaiian sovereignty also took on increased importance as the centennial anniversary of the overthrow of the Kingdom of Hawaiʻi (when Queen Liliʻuokalani was deposed) occurred.
 Waiheʻe left office in 1994, having served the maximum two terms in office as permitted by the Constitution of Hawaiʻi that he had helped to author.
 His lieutenant governor won the election to succeed Waiheʻe.